Tutorial 1: Building Your First Web Application Project

 Application Projects are configured to launch and run using the built-in VS Web Server (aka Cassini)

-on a random HTTP port on the machine.
+on a random port of the machine.

 This port number can be changed if this port is already in use, or

 if you want to specifically test and run using a different number:

 Alternatively, Visual Studio can connect and debug IIS when running the web application.
 To use

 IIS instead, select the "Use IIS Web Server" option and enter the url of the application to launch,

 connect-to, and use when F5 or Control-F5 is selected:

 Then configure the url to this application in